A fast Monte Carlo scheme for additive processes and option pricing: The simulation method

-A faster methodology -for sampling from a known distribution without inverting numerically its integral- is based on the Ziggurat method of \citet{marsaglia2000ziggurat}.
+When $m^+_{s,t}(x)$ is non increasing in $x$ and $m^-_{s,t}(x)$ is non decreasing in $x$ $\forall s,t$ s.t. $0\leq s < t$, a faster methodology -for sampling from a known distribution without inverting numerically its integral- is available: the ziggurat method of \citet{marsaglia2000ziggurat}.
 This method is applicable to probability density functions that are bounded and monotonic.
 We can apply the algorithm separately to negative and positive jumps.
-Having truncated small jumps the density functions are bounded, we need to ask the conditions of monotonicity in Assumption 3.
-The Ziggurat method covers a probability density with $N_{ret}$ rectangles with equal area and a base strip.
+Notice that the density functions are bounded because we have truncated the small jumps.
+The ziggurat method covers a probability density with $N_{ret}$ rectangles with equal area and a base strip.
 The base strip contains the tail of the probability density, it is built s.t. it has the same area of the rectangles.
 The method is composed of two building blocks: first, the rectangles with equal area are identified; second, the random variable is simulated either from a rectangle or from the base strip.
-Only in the latter case, an inversion of the integral is needed. $N_{ret}$ is a key parameter because it controls the trade-off, in terms of computational time, between this inversion and building the rectangles.\\
+Only in the latter case, an inversion of the integral is needed. $N_{ret}$ is a key parameter because it controls the trade-off, in terms of computational time, between the inversion and the construction of the rectangles.\\

 With respect to \citet{EberleinMadan2009}, to reduce the bias of the method, we also consider the Gaussian approximation of \citet{Asmussen2001approximations}.